steslowj/steslowj.github.io/src/content/work/webdev/576_venice-arcgis-js.md

 ---
-title: Map of Venice with ESRI JavaScript API
+title: Map of Venice with ArcGIS JS
 publishDate: 2023-09-25 00:00:00
 img: /assets/preview/576_venice.png
 img_alt: A map of Venice, Italy with sestieri (neighborhoods) in different colors and points of interest labeled.